 As The Knife Hub explains, fixed blade knives are much tougher than folding knives, especially if they have a full tang.
 This is because the presence of a joint greatly weakens the knife.

 Plus, compared to folding knives, it is easier to clean and maintain them.
 However, I wouldn’t suggest a fixed blade for everyday use as it’s difficult to carry them around.
-You might need a good sheath to ensure safety.
+You might need good health to ensure safety.
 Below you can see the pros and cons of fixed blades clearly.

 |Strong and durable||Usually heavy|